Sheepolution/pin-it-bot/README.md

 `pin!remove`

-Add the channel where this command is used to the list of channels where the bot is active.
+Remove the channel where this command is used from the list of channels where the bot is active.

 ## Hosting the bot